OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 #### Sample scenario: Data visualization

-Your add-in plots data points on a map based on location data found in a particular range in the workbook.
+Your add-in plots data points on a map based on location data found in a range in the workbook.
 If a user edits any of the location data, all the remote users should receive this change so that each user's map can be updated.

 #### Example